Document Type : Original Article

 Authors

-1 Department of Obstetrics and Gynecology, School of Medicine, Ahvaz Jundishapur University of Medical Sciences, Ahvaz, Iran
+Associate Professor, Department of Obstetrics and Gynecology, Faculty of Medicine, Ahvaz Jundishapur University of Medical Sciences, Ahvaz, Iran.

-2 Student Research Committee, Ahvaz Jundishapur University of Medical Sciences, Ahvaz, Iran
+Assistant Professor, Fertility, Infertility and Fetal Health Research Center, Faculty of Medicine, Ahvaz Jundishapur University of Medical Sciences, Ahvaz, Iran.

-3 Fertility Infertility and Perinatology Research Center, Ahvaz Jundishapur University of Medical Sciences, Ahvaz, Iran
+General Physician, Student Research Committee, Faculty of Medicine, Ahvaz Jundishapur University of Medical Sciences, Ahvaz, Iran.

 Abstract

 Introduction: Women's health is recognized as a fundamental axis in family and community health.
-This study aimed to investigate the common reasons for women's referral to specialized women's clinics in Ahvaz.
+This study was conducted with aim to investigate the common reasons for women's referral to the specialized women's clinics in Ahvaz.

-Materials and Methods: This cross-sectional-retrospective study was conducted on 252 women referring to specialized women's clinics in Ahvaz.
-Data were collected by census method from medical records between Mehr and Esfand 1402.
+Methods: This cross-sectional retrospective study was conducted on 252 women referring to the specialized women's clinics in Ahvaz.
+Data were collected by census method from medical records between Oct 2023 and Mar 2024.
 Demographic information, medical history, and reasons for referral were reviewed in full compliance with ethical standards.
-Simple random sampling was performed from 1600 records and in compliance with inclusion and exclusion criteria.
+Simple random sampling was performed from 1600 records and considering the inclusion and exclusion criteria.
+Data analysis was performed by SPSS software (version 26) and Chi-square test.
+P<0.05 was considered significant.

-Conclusion: The findings showed that prenatal care was the main focus of referrals, while attention to preventive screenings and management of common problems such as obesity, miscarriage, and polycystic ovary syndrome in the study population needs to be strengthened.
+Conclusion: Prenatal care was the main focus of referrals, while attention to preventive screenings and management of common problems such as obesity, miscarriage, and polycystic ovary syndrome in the study population needs to be strengthened.

 Keywords